The number refers to the darkness level.The letter refers to the tone.

-These shades are ideal for keeping your natural tone.
+Natural (N) shades are ideal for keeping your natural tone.

-Pro-tip: N is best for covering gray hair and giving a natural-looking result.
+PRO-TIP: N is best for covering gray hair and giving a natural-looking result.
 Since gray hairs have lost their natural pigment, they soak up dyes more steadily.
 That means that brighter color and reds won’t always look natural.
-If you prefer warm or red tones, mixing with the Natural (N) will give your hair a more uniform, result.
+If you prefer warm or red tones, mixing with the Natural (N) will give your hair a more uniform result.

-With primarily orange pigments, these are vibrant shades.
+Copper (C) shades have primarily orange pigments, these are vibrant shades.

-To achieve a red hue, pick from these red-pigmented shades.
+Red (R) to achieve a red hue, pick from these red-pigmented shades.

-For more purple and red pigments, use this line to get a red-violet tint.
+Mahogany (M) For more purple and red pigments, use this line to get a red-violet tint.

-Add warmth with these deep brown colors.
+Chocolate (C) Add warmth with these deep brown colors.

 Ash (A) Ash tones are cooler.PRO-TIP: To counteract brassiness, choose from this line and mix with a Natural (N) tone.